 Cultural Journalism

+Study and reporting trips in Europe are part of your programme.
 If you are looking for an extra challenge: this programme offers elective options on honours level, rewarded with a HU star certificate for excellence.

 Admission

 All applicants need to fill out an entry form and supply information on study background, level of English and personal motivation.
 This also helps us to organize interdisciplinary and intercultural learning, journalism skills training and groups assignments.
 Please use this link and send your documents to the email-address included.
-NOTE: registration in HU-minors is not enough, you will not be admitted to this programme without an intake!
-Make sure you have this covered before the deadline.

 The Examination Board determines which minors do not have a higher professional education level and/or have an unacceptable overlap with the compulsory curriculum of your own study programme.
 Check at the page Not allowed minor courses under your institute which minors are not allowed.
-This page will be updated from 25 February 2023 for the 2023-2024 minor offer.
+This page will be updated from 29 February 2024 for the 2024-2025 minor offer.

 Content